 “Because of Hurricane Andrew and other storms in this area, the residential building codes have become much more specific in Florida,” said Dennis Graber, professional engineer and director of technical publications at the National Concrete Masonry Association.
 “By conforming to these codes, houses were better able to withstand the onslaught of Hurricane Charley.”
 The National Hurricane Center notes that building codes reflect the lessons experts have learned from past catastrophes and suggest that homeowners in hurricane areas contact local building code officials to find out which requirements are necessary for home improvement projects.

 The Federal Emergency Management Agency encourages construction with strong, impact-resistant materials, such as concrete masonry, within homes and other structures located in hurricane-prone areas.

-The post Concrete Masonry Stands Up to Hurricane Charley has been kindly provided by Concrete contractors Portland Oregon
+The post Concrete Masonry Stands Up to Hurricane Charley has been kindly provided by Stamped Concrete Portland Oregon